This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-Use end-of-the-season green tomatoes to make a sweet green tomato relish.
-It has a classic relish flavor, and you can use it in the same way—one of the best green tomato recipes you can make in a jar.
+Use end-of-season green tomatoes to make a sweet green tomato relish.
+It has a classic relish flavor, and you can use it in the same way on burgers, sausages, hot dogs, and to make homemade tartar sauce.
+This is one of the best green tomato recipes you can make in a jar and is relatively easy to make.

 It’s the end of the summer or into autumn, and there are tresses of green tomatoes still on your plants.
 The first frosts aren’t long off, and you know that there’s probably no time left for them to ripen outdoors.
 We can take green tomatoes inside to turn red, but they won’t have the same delicious flavor as if they’d ripened on the plant.
 They’ll taste like bland supermarket tomatoes, instead.
 What do you do with them, then?
 Fortunately, you have plenty of green tomato recipes to try, including this delicious green tomato relish recipe.

-I’ve based it on a classic sweet American relish recipe, with a little extra mustard for a delicious kick.
-It’s about the same consistency too, and the texture of the green tomatoes really lends itself to being finely chopped and prepared this way.
-Once made, the jars will last unopened for up to two years in the cupboard, and you can use it on crackers, sausages, cheese, sandwiches, pasta salads, and hotdogs (so yum!).
+I’ve based it on a classic sweet American relish recipe with a little extra mustard for a delicious kick.
+It’s about the same consistency, too, and the texture of the green tomatoes really lends itself to being finely chopped and prepared this way.
+Once made, the jars will last unopened for up to two years in the cupboard.
+Opened, the relish should be refrigerated and used within nine months.
+During that time, you can use it on hamburgers, sausages, crackers and cheese, sandwiches, pasta salads, chicken, and hotdogs.

 Green Tomato Recipes

-Some people have concerns over eating green tomatoes though, thinking that green tomatoes might be poisonous.
+Some people have concerns about eating green tomatoes, though, thinking that they might be poisonous.
 Fortunately, green tomatoes are actually good for you!
 The New York Times reports that the tomatine alkaloid present in green tomatoes harmlessly passes right through the gut.
 However, it also binds itself to cholesterol and takes it with on the bodily exit.
 Dr. Mendel Friedman of the federal Department of Agriculture, who conducted the research, also found that purified tomatine stimulates the immune system and inhibits the growth of some human cancer cells.
 Good news for those of us who want to make green tomato recipes!

 Sweet Green Tomato Relish Recipe